 CodeGuard’s vigilant technology keeps a watchful eye on your website, detecting changes and updates in real time.
 It automatically captures these changes, ensuring your backups are always up to date without manual intervention.

-For your initial backup, CodeGuard captures your website’s content and keeps it safe in our secure storage.
-In the future, it will identify any changes on your site and store those as well, making sure everything stays protected.
+For your initial backup, CodeGuard captures and secures your website’s content in our storage.
+In the future, it will identify and store any changes on your site, making sure everything stays protected.

 2. One-click restoration